 All large Vietnamese cities now have western style malls and supermarkets and you can purchase most of the items you can get back home.
 It is always a set price in these areas, no bargaining.

 You must have valid travel insurance to travel with Stray Asia.

 Before travelling to Vietnam, you should visit a travel doctor for quality medical advice (we want you to be healthy and enjoy your trip with us).
 There are many diseases present in tropical climates that are transmitted by mosquitoes.
 It is possible to get dengue fever and malaria (remote countryside) from mosquitoes so we recommend you carry some strong (>30% DEET) insect repellent.

-Despite the diverse range of attractions, we've managed to narrow it down to just five country-wide reasons to visit Vietnam...any more and we'd never finish!
+- Out of a diverse range of attractions, we've picked our top five reasons to visit Vietnam...any more and we'd never finish!

 - Here are the 5 foods you must try on your visit to Vietnam